 Then-Lt.
 Raney was selected as the first black Chief Nurse in the ANC while serving at Tuskegee Air Field, Ala.
 She later served as Chief Nurse at Fort Huachuca, Ariz.
 After the war, she was assigned to head the nursing staff at the station hospital at Camp Beale, Calif.
 Maj.
 Raney retired in 1978.

 On Jan.
 13, 1941, the U.S. Army established the 78th Tank Battalion, the first black armor unit.
 The tankers reported to Fort Knox, Ky., to begin armored warfare training in March 1941.
 The 78th was redesignated on May 8, 1941, as the 758th Tank Battalion (Light).

 It was the first of three tank battalions comprising the 5th Tank Group, which was made up of black enlisted men and white officers.
 The other two tank battalions were the 761st and 784th.
-Initially inactivated on Sept.
-22, 1945, at Viareggio, Italy, the 758th was reactivated in 1946 and later fought in the Korean War as the 64th Tank Battalion.
+Initially inactivated at Viareggio, Italy, Sept.
+22, 1945, the 758th was reactivated in 1946 and later fought in the Korean War as the 64th Tank Battalion.

 Tuskegee Airmen: 1941

 On July 19, 1941, the U.S. Army Air Corps began training black pilots.
 The 926 members of the famed Tuskegee Airmen (comprised initially of the 99th Pursuit Squadron and later the 332nd Fighter Group) were trained for combat in World War II at the Tuskegee Institute in Alabama.

 Known for their red-tailed P-51 Mustang fighters, the Tuskegee Airmen never lost an escorted plane to the enemy during the course of World War II, during which they carried out hundreds of escort missions.